 - The tablet contains an internal lithium-ion (Li-ion) battery pack.
-Replace the internal battery pack only with an Inspire Medical Systems battery or an Inspire-recommended equivalent to avoid the risk of fire or explosion resulting in personal injury. - Always store the programmer with the battery charged and attached to the tablet. - If the programmer is stored for more than 4 weeks without use, connect it to power until it is fully charged.
-The tablet does not need to be turned on to charge. - If you use an external battery pack to power your tablet, be sure you use only an Inspire Medical Systems recommended product.
-Using an external battery that was not recommended may cause the tablet to overheat, emit smoke, burst and/or ignite and cause personal injury or damage to the unit. - Do not use the battery pack in combination with other types of battery packs (such as dry-cell battery packs) or battery packs with different capacities or brands.
-This can result in it being overdischarged during use or overcharged during recharging, possibly causing it to leak, overheat, emit smoke, burst and/or ignite. - Do not use or leave the battery pack near a heat source.
+Do not attempt to remove or replace the battery pack. - Always store the programmer with the battery charged and attached to the tablet. - If the programmer is stored for more than 4 weeks without use, connect it to power until it is fully charged.
+The tablet does not need to be turned on to charge. - Do not use or leave the tablet and its battery pack near a heat source.
 Heat can melt the insulation and damage other safety features, possibly causing it to leak, overheat, emit smoke, burst and/or ignite.